-Wellborn was the representative for Texas’s 6th congressional district as a Democrat.
+Wellborn was the representative for Texas’s 6th congressional district and was a Democrat.
 He served from 1885 to 1887.

 He was previously the representative for Texas’s 6th congressional district as a Democrat from 1883 to 1885; the representative for Texas’s 3rd congressional district as a Democrat from 1881 to 1883; and the representative for Texas’s 3rd congressional district as a Democrat from 1879 to 1881.

 From Mar 1879 to Mar 1887, Wellborn missed 301 of 1,428 roll call votes, which is 21.1%.
 This is better than the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.